 A study of the various types of literature and the terminology and standards for analyzing and evaluating each.
 May be taken as Humanities credit for General Education requirements.
-Prerequisite: ENGL 1213 or equivalent.
+Prerequisite: Completion of or concurrent enrollment in ENGL 1213.

 ENGL 2123 Introduction to Cinema (3-0-3)